songc0a/Fast-GPR-FWI/README.md

 # Usage Instructions
 1. CUDA Must Be installed on the Runtime Device

-Ensure that your machine has the NVIDlA CUDA drivers and toolkit properly installed.You can verify the installation by running:
+Ensure that your machine has the NVIDlA CUDA drivers and toolkit properly installed.You can verify the installation by running: nvcc -V

+2. Create or Activate a Conda Environment with CUDA-Enabled PyTorch

+Create or activate a Conda virtual environment, and make sure it includes a version of PyTorch with CUDA support.
+You can find suitable CuDA-enabled PyTorch versions at: https://download.pytorch.org/whl/torch/。 Example: to install PyTorch for CUDA 11.7: pip install torch==l.13.1+cu117 torchvision==0.14.1+cu117 -fhttps://download.pytorch.org/whl/torch stable.html